On this page...

-There are fourteen voting members on the Iowa Dyslexia Board.
+The Iowa Dyslexia Board has fourteen voting members.
 The Iowa Department of Education (Department) appoints membership.
 The term of membership is three years with terms staggered so that at least four of the terms end each year, but no member serving on the initial board shall serve less than one year.
+The term of membership is three years with terms staggered so that at least four of the terms end each year, but no member serving on the initial board shall serve less than one year.
 The governor determines the length of the initial terms of office.
-Each of the following shall be represented among voting members:

 Interested in serving on the Iowa Dyslexia Board?
 Complete the Iowa Dyslexia Board Membership Application.

 - Barb Anderson, vice chair, designee of the Iowa Department of Education